bkbnio/kompendium/README.md

 ### Warning 🚨
 Kompendium is still under active development ⚠️ There are a number of yet-to-be-implemented features, including

-- Query and Path Parameters
+- Query and Path Parameters 🔍
-- Tags
+- Tags 🏷
-- Multiple Responses
+- Multiple Responses 📜
-- Security Schemas
+- Security Schemas 🔏
-- Top level enum classes (enums as fields in a response are a go ✅)
+- Sealed Class / Polymorphic Support 😬
 - Validation / Enforcement (❓👀❓)

 If you have a feature that is not listed here, please open an issue!